Brokerage in the Black Box: Swing States, Strategic Ambiguity, and the Global Politics of AI Governance: Opacity as Resource: Brokerage Power in A Fragmented AI Governance

-South Korea’s strategic posture in the China-U.S. technology rivalry offers a paradigmatic illustration of the delay-and-hedging mechanism characteristic of technological swing states.
-Situated at a structurally pivotal brokerage position in the global semiconductor and AI networks, Seoul leverages strategic opacity to transform uncertainty in frontier-technology governance into bargaining power.
-As geopolitical competition intensifies, the structural value of such intermediary nodes increases: the potential costs arising from their misalignment rise for both great powers, thereby altering the payoff landscape in ways that endow Seoul with enhanced yet pressured strategic leverage.
-Washington and Beijing must each internalize the risks of prematurely alienating a technologically indispensable actor, particularly one whose delayed commitments directly shape the competitive balance in AI hardware, computing capacity, and next-generation telecom standards.
+South Korea’s posture in the U.S.–China technology rivalry exemplifies this logic.
+Occupying a pivotal brokerage position in global semiconductor and AI networks, Seoul leverages strategic opacity to convert uncertainty in frontier-technology governance into bargaining power.
+As competition intensifies, the structural value of such intermediary nodes increases: misalignment becomes more costly for both great powers, reshaping the payoff landscape.
+Washington and Beijing must therefore internalize the risks of alienating a technologically indispensable actor whose delayed commitments materially affect outcomes in AI hardware, computing capacity, and next-generation telecommunications standards.

-South Korea’s industrial and technological capabilities form the foundation for this leverage.
-As the world’s second-largest semiconductor producer, anchored by Samsung and SK Hynix \cite{r:54}, Seoul is projected to hold approximately 19\% of the global market by 2025, including over 60\% of the memory segment \cite{r:44}.
-Its AI ecosystem, ranked third globally \cite{r:45}, benefits from sustained R\&D expenditures, extensive cloud and compute infrastructure, and a rapidly scaling startup environment.
-These capabilities position Korea at the interface between the opacity of frontier AI systems and the transparency required by emerging governance frameworks, enabling it simultaneously to shape the normative architecture of global AI governance and preserve strategic autonomy.
-In network-theoretic terms, South Korea's structural profile aligns with high-eigenvector characteristics: embeddedness near both U.S. and Chinese cores, vulnerability to bilateral pressures, and criticality in domains where great-power competition is most intense.
+South Korea’s leverage in the U.S.–China technology rivalry rests on its industrial and technological depth.
+As the world’s second-largest semiconductor producer, anchored by Samsung and SK Hynix \cite{r:54}, Korea is projected to account for roughly 19\% of global output by 2025, including over 60\% of the memory segment \cite{r:44}.
+Its AI “Innovation and Integration”, ranked third globally \cite{r:45}, supported by sustained R\&D investment, extensive infrastructure, and a rapidly scaling startup sector.